Dillon Aero

-Dillon Aero, Inc. is an armament manufacturer in Scottsdale, Arizona, USA.
+Dillon Aero, Inc. is an armament manufacturer in Scottsdale, Arizona, United States.

 Minigun

 Dillon Aero manufactures the Air Force GAU-2B/A (Army M134) 7.62×51mm minigun, which is used primarily by 160th SOAR.
 The company completely redesigned the weapon and significantly improved its reliability while reducing its weight.

 Company

 Dillon Aero is owned by the Dillon family, who also own Dillon Precision, a manufacturer of reloading presses and other reloading equipment, as well as Dillon Optics, a sunglasses manufacturer.